 Most cerebellar hemorrhages are hypertensive in origin.
 Patients suffering from hypertension should receive education so that they are aware of all the potential risks and complications associated with poor control of their disease process so that they may seek medical attention urgently if they develop worrisome symptoms.

-The diagnosis and management of a cerebellar hemorrhage are with a multidisciplinary team that includes a combination of the following: emergency physician, neurosurgeon, neurologist, primary care provider, intensivist and acute practice provider.
+The diagnosis and management of a cerebellar hemorrhage are with an interprofessional team that includes a combination of the following: emergency physician, neurosurgeon, neurologist, primary care provider, intensivist and acute practice provider.
 The nurses who usually monitor these patients have specialty training in neuroscience and know what signs and symptoms to watch for progression of the disorder.
-They function as part of an interprofessional team that also includes providers and pharmacists, which is considered the best approach to the management of these cases for optimal care and outcomes.
+They must discuss abnormal findings with the clinicians as quickly as possible.
+The interprofessional team also includes providers and pharmacists, which is considered the best approach to the management of these cases for optimal care and outcomes.
 The presentation of cerebellar hemorrhage may be subtle to a patient in extremis and is often not easy, requiring intensive management and treatment.
 The majority of patients are managed in a critical care setting with frequent neurologic assessments, blood pressure control, electrolyte, and intravenous fluid management, and supportive care.
 Management requires treatment with multiple pharmacologic agents.
+The pharmacist should manage medication reconciliation and consider potential drug interactions reporting to the team concerning drug interactions.
+[Level V]

 |||Datar S,Rabinstein AA, Cerebellar hemorrhage.
 Neurologic clinics.
 2014 Nov; [PubMed PMID: 25439293]|